ZeeCoder/use-resize-observer/README.md

 });
 ```

-## Using a single hook to measure multiple refs
+## Using a Single Hook to Measure Multiple Refs

 The hook reacts to ref changes, as it resolves it to an element to observe.
 This means that you can freely change the custom `ref` option from one ref to
 another and back, and the hook will start observing whatever is set in its options.

-## Opting Out of (or Delaying) ResizeObserver instantiation
+## Opting Out of (or Delaying) ResizeObserver Instantiation

 In certain cases you might want to delay creating a ResizeObserver instance.